discord/access/README.md

 - Sign-out redirect URIs: `https://<YOUR_ACCESS_DEPLOYMENT_DOMAIN_NAME>/oidc/logout`

-Then click `Save` and go to the General tab of the new app integration to find the `Client ID` and `Client secret`, you'll need these for the next step.
+Then click `Save` and go to the General tab of the new app integration to find the `Client ID` and `Client secret`.
+You'll need these for the next step.

-Create a `client_secrets.json` file containing your OIDC client secrets, that looks something like the following
+Create a `client_secrets.json` file containing your OIDC client secrets, that looks something like the following:
 ```
 {
   "secrets": {